What does “zenbu” mean in Japanese?

 - deki – でき : one conjugation of the verb, “dekiru”, which means ‘to be able to do’ or ‘can do’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
-In the example, this works after “deki” to deny its meaning.
+In the example, this is used after “deki” to deny its meaning.

 This is a typical usage of “zenbu”.
-In the example, it works as a part of the noun phrase, “tsuki no zenbu”, which means ‘the whole of the moon’ in Japanese.
-When we want to refer to the all parts of something in Japanese, this word is a good option.
+In this example, it works as a part of the noun phrase, “tsuki no zenbu”, which means ‘the whole of the moon’ in Japanese.

 Example #2: another usage of “zenbu”